-The Council requires building sites to put in place erosion and sediment control measures to manage on-site erosion sediment.
-If the plan stipulated standards of water quality in place at the source, this would be easier to force compliance rather than focusing on a design which may not produce acceptable water quality and places the onus on the developer.
-We would like to see the plan: Dictate stormwater quality standards for runoff prior to it entering the Council system Increase enforcement and monitoring of sites Give the Council recourse, after consent, if the quality of the runoff water is not to a required standard prior to entering the Council infrastructure.
-From Cliff Street residents: Ashley and Meg Rule.
+idated r flows hill margin strip of ith some d sediment flows down lations of er pipes cumulation tpath and neasures to manage on-site erosion sediment.
+If the uality in place at the source, this would be easier to force compliance rather than focusir water quality and places the onus on We would like to see the plan: Dictate stormwater quality stan Increase enforcement and mon Give the Council recourse, after required standard prior to enter From Cliff Street residents: Ashley and Meg Rule.
 Marion Archer.
-Andrew Davidson.
-Matt Sawyer.
-Dean Smith.
-Martin Ward 46024 Nicolle Vincent New Zealand Steel Limited [see attached] [see attached]
+Ward 46024 Nicolle Vincent New Zealand Steel Limited [see attached] [see attached]